 Who are My Clients?

-My S.M.A.R.T.* high-achieving women and men are successful, intelligent and creative.
+My S.M.A.R.T.* high-achieving women and men are successful, intelligent, and creative.
 They often work long hours, excelling at their career.
-Because performance is important to them, they often experience physical pain or disease.
+Excellence is important to them.
+They often experience physical pain or disease.
+If they exercise, they treat their bodies more like performance machines than the temple of the Holy Spirit.
 Insomnia leaves them fatigued, and prone to being emotionally triggered by their loved ones.
-Tempers can flare, or they distance from loved ones to avoid conflict.
-That damages relationships.
-They do not want that to happen, but it is not uncommon.
+Tempers flare, or they distance from a loved one to avoid conflict.
+Both behaviors damage relationships.
+They don’t want that to happen, but it is common.

 * S.M.A.R.T. = Spiritual, Mature, Authentic, Responsible, Trustworthy

 My clients have a hard time turning off their thoughts.
-Some drink alcohol to relax.
-They wake up tired, but they are so dedicated to work, they push through, telling themselves they function better under stress.
+They have busy minds.
+Some drink alcohol or take drugs to relax.
+They often wake up tired, but they are so dedicated to work, they push through.
+They tell themselves they function better under stress.
 But inside, they know it is taking a toll.
 Self-care is on their radar, but difficult to apply consistently.

 As clients work with me over time, they become aware of how their family of origin affects their current life.